AverageHoarder/mkvpropr/README.md

 While the script is running and prompts the user for input, a few special options/inputs are available.

 **s to skip**<br>
-Only use `s` as input for a group to skip it.
+Only use `s` as input to skip the current group.

 **v to show possible input values**<br>
 Only use `v` as input to show all available language codes (useful if you're unsure if you have configured a specific input or forgot what you called it).<br>